 At the moment, Google advertisers still get comprehensive keyword referral data.
 This data is only connected to Google AdWords, but it can you a good idea of what keywords are performing well in specific searches.

-This information can be used to determine the value of high traffic keywords, and to identify those keywords and phrases that are leading to directly to conversions.
+This information can be used to determine the value of high-traffic keywords and to identify those keywords and phrases that are leading directly to conversions.

 Think of it as a paid testing ground for keywords.
 The data you collect from Google AdWords can be used to help develop and refine your organic optimization strategies.
 Launch a small campaign to help with your keyword search data.